-Have you ever longed for some sense of divine reassurance or divine presence, and then realized later that God had been near to you all along, perhaps reaching out to you through a family member, friend, or stranger?
-When has your "getting proximate" led to a sense of clarity, or divinity, or transformation?
+Have you ever longed for some sense of divine reassurance or divine presence, and then realized later that God had been near to you all along?

 5. "Very truly, I tell you, the one who believes in me will also do the works that I do and, in fact, will do greater works than these, because I am going to the Father."